 I completed my MMath project under the supervision of Dr Bin Cheng (University of Surrey), rigorously investigating solutions to the Navier-Stokes equations in a thin spherical shell.
 This involved a careful application of functional analysis in a small, non-convex domain, where we identified a collection of analytical problems to overcome in future work.

 Following this, I began to work with Prof David Lloyd and Dr Matthew Turner in the areas of dynamical systems and nonlinear waves, where I am currently an active member of the Nonlinear Waves and Geometric Fluid Dynamics and the Dynamical Systems and PDEs research groups.

-My current research focuses around the study of localised patterns on the surface of a ferrofluid, a magnetic fluid consisting of iron nanoparticles.
+My current research focuses around the existence of localised patterns; in particular, I investigated localised radial patterns on the surface of a ferrofluid, a magnetic fluid consisting of iron nanoparticles.
 In 2005, for a vertically applied magnetic field, localised radial spikes were experimentally observed emerging from the flat state.